LACMIP/emu/docs/_documentation/cataloging.md

    **Count** | Reserved for the number of individual specimens in the lot to which a given identification applies, e.g. "3", if 3 _Turritella_ snails are identified.
 (See documentation for [counting]({{ site.baseurl }}/documentation/digitizing/)).
    **Project** | Refers to the relevant project, typically funding-related, e.g. "FIC" or "WIS"; this value may be pre-printed on the tag.
    **TX/ST** | Refers to the collection in which the specimen lot is to be stored, whereby "ST" = the stratigraphic collection and "TX" = the taxonomic collection.
-   **New ID** | Reserved for the specimen lot's identification as assigned by current LACMIP staff; the New ID may be the same as the Old name.
+   **New ID** | Reserved for the specimen lot's identification as assigned by current LACMIP staff.
    **ID by** | Reserved for the name of the person who wrote out the ID tag; this name is often pre-printed on the label and includes the date of identification.
-   **Old name** | If applicable, this space is reserved for old identifications that were previously assigned to the specimen lot; sometimes this ID is the same as the New ID.
+   **Old name** | If applicable, this space is reserved for old identifications that were previously assigned to the specimen lot; sometimes this ID is the same as the *New ID*.
    **Old ID by** | If applicable, this space is reserved for the name of the person who made the old identification.
 If known, it will also include the date.

 Above **New ID**, blank space is provided to accomodate **Original Nature** (the fossil's mode of preservation or preparation) and **Anatomy** (anatomical elements).
 This space is only used when the values for these categories deviate from their default values, "body fossil" and "shell(s)".
 Likewise, **additional comments** about the taxonomic identification may be written on the back of the specimen tag, to be transcribed into _Comments_ for the **New ID**.